 If you’re over 40, you may have noticed that losing weight is much tougher than it used to be in your 20s and 30s.
 As you age, your body begins to lose muscle mass, causing your metabolism to slow down.

 For women in particular, hormonal changes after age 40, including menopause, can make it harder to lose weight and keep it off.
 As you age any previous injuries you may have incurred can worsen, or you may get new ones that don’t heal as fast as they used to when you were younger, if at all.
 Full recovery is something that may not even happen in some cases.
+The consume of a Dim Supplement is usually a good option to stabilize your estrogen levels, specially when doing exercise.
 I am an occupational therapist, and have dealt with several patients that were in top shape and one bad step was enough to give them a bad ankle or a bad knee for life.
 Terrible to see in people that like to hike or jog for their exercise.

 There are of course many things we are trained to do to help, but sometimes the person’s body will simply not cooperate leading to an incomplete recovery.
 I remember when I was still studying to become one, the most common stories you would hear came in two types: horror stories on how difficult the certification tests were, and horror stories related to perfectly healthy individuals with promising sporting careers that lost it all to one injury, at times completely out of their control.
 The first made me ask teachers and look online for a way to prepare for these tests, and soon I wasn’t worrying all that much.
 Amidst all the online courses available to future OT’s, the NBCOT® Exam Prep by PasstheOT stands out because of its structured approach that adapts to your unique learning style.
 I was able to go to a couple of sessions where we would just talk about what my goals were, and gauge how to better help me.
 The course felt so molded to me that I lost that worry very quickly.
 The one that has never gone away is fearing an injury.
 I work out regularly, and I keep those stories in my mind just as often.
 I may not have a sports star career ahead of me, but I would hate to feel pain in my hips, knees or ankles just going up stairs or something horrible like that.